 Litter and illegal dumping cleanup may include both ongoing and periodic activities to clean up litter and illegal dumping of MSW, excluding cleanup of scrap tire dumping sites.
-Projects under this category may support Lake and River Cleanup events, conducted in conjunction with the TCEQ's and Keep Texas Beautiful's Lake and River Cleanup program.
 Eligible expenses include waste removal, recycling of removed materials, fencing and barriers, and signage.
 Placement of trash collection receptacles in public areas with chronic littering problems may also be funded.
 Reuse or recycling options should be considered for managing the materials collected through these efforts, to the extent feasible.
 Cleanup of hazardous waste will not be eligible for funding.